Import Motor Vehicle to Australia (Rules, Cost & Process)

 Avoiding the Pitfalls (What NOT to Do)

 Even smart people make mistakes when dealing with international logistics.
-If you are handling an import vehicle to australia, avoid these catastrophic errors:
+If you are handling an import vehicle to Australia, avoid these catastrophic errors:

 1. Buying on Impulse: Never buy a car overseas without first checking if it is eligible for import.
 We have seen people buy beautiful cars at overseas auctions, only to find out they legally cannot bring them into Australia.

 2. Trusting "Verbal" Asbestos Guarantees: Do not take an overseas seller's word that the car is asbestos-free.
-Australian Border Force uses strict laboratory testing.
+The Australian Border Force uses strict laboratory testing.
 Always get independent, documented testing and removal done before shipping.

 3. Hiding Modifications: If your vehicle has been heavily modified (e.g., engine swaps, custom chassis), declare it.
 Providing false information on a ROVER application is a federal offense and will result in your import approval being denied or revoked.